I hate making dumb decisions.

-People commonly believe that the “social spotlight” shines more brightly on them then it actually does, a phenomenon researchers1have dubbed, the spotlight effect.
+People commonly believe that the “social spotlight” shines more brightly on them than it actually does, a phenomenon researchers1 have dubbed the spotlight effect.

 This is our ego at work.

-This is because of a phenomenon related to the spotlight effect, known as the self-as-target bias, or the sense that actions or events are disproportionately directed toward the self³.
+This is because of a phenomenon related to the spotlight effect, known as the self-as-target bias, or the sense that actions or events are disproportionately directed toward the self2

 They do not.

-You awkwardly fumble through a presentation at work, stumble during a workout at the gym, or have a “bad hair day” — each may seem shameful and unforgettable to us, but multiple research studies have shown these events often pass without notice by those around you.
+You awkwardly fumble through a presentation at work, stumble during a workout at the gym, or have a “bad hair day” — each may seem shameful and unforgettable to us.
+Still, multiple research studies have shown these events often go unnoticed by those around you.

 In truth, we’re just thinking about ourselves all day long.

-So much so that we rarely take the time to notice all the stupid shit that other people are doing.
+So much so that we rarely take the time to notice all the stupid shit other people do.

-Regrets are the result of a reluctance to seize an opportunity because of a fear of failure and the social judgment it might bring.
+Regrets result from a reluctance to seize an opportunity because of a fear of failure and the social judgment it might bring.